Name: Nasal Insulin

 Intranasal insulin appeared safe in a subsequent four-month course of 20 or 40 IUs of intranasal insulin or placebo given to a larger group of 104 people with aMCI or mild to moderate AD.
 Called SNIFF-120, this single-center study reported some preservation of cognition in younger participants and some preservation of function.
 The study reported no change in the CSF biomarkers between the groups, but some signals on subgroup analysis (Craft et al., 2012; Jul 2010 news story).
 Different responses by gender or ApoE genotype were also reported (Claxton et al., 2013).

-In September 2013, the Alzheimer's Disease Cooperative study began enrolling for SNIFF, a federally funded study that is to deliver 20 IU of insulin or placebo after breakfast and dinner to 240 people with either aMCI or early AD.
-This study is set to run until early 2015.
+In September 2013, the Alzheimer's Disease Cooperative study began enrolling for Study of Nasal Insulin in the Fight Against Forgetfulness (SNIFF), a federally funded study that is to deliver 20 IU of insulin or placebo after breakfast and dinner to 240 people with either aMCI or early AD.
+This study is set to run until early 2017.

 The trials of intranasal insulin vary in that some test fast-acting forms of insulin as used in diabetes therapy, while others evaluate longer-acting insulin analogs.
 For example, two trials conducted at the University of Washington in Seattle between 2011 and 2013 evaluated insulin detemir, a long-acting insulin analog that differs from human insulin by one amino acid.
 A three-week study in 60 patients with MCI or AD compared 10 and 20 IUs of insulin detemir twice daily to placebo.
 A subsequent four-month study then compared 20 IUs twice daily of insulin detemir to 20 IUs of regular insulin twice daily in 90 patients.
 Both trials looked for effects on a memory composite and six different secondary outcomes; results are not yet published.